KuhlTime/bachelor-thesis/content/02_fundamentals.md

 <!-- TODO:  (2)(f) any situation in which an entry permit system is required. -->
 <!-- TODO: What is an Entry Permit System? @governmentofcanada_2021_confined -->

-Only persons that have certain training and are qualified to perform a hazard assessment and are allowed to fill out such a report @canadiandepartmentofjustice_2022_sor86304 (11.03) @governmentofcanada_2021_confined.
+Only persons that have certain training and are qualified to perform a hazard assessment and are allowed to fill out such a report @canadiandepartmentofjustice_2022_sor86304 (11.03), @governmentofcanada_2021_confined.
 In case of any accidents that have to do with a lack of information on that report they are held responsible and might face legal consequences.
 <!-- TODO: Find ressource legal consequences -->

 <!-- TODO: Reread -->
 Just like the identification of the confined spaces has to be reviewed every 3 years and updated as soon as any changes happen to that confined space the hazards have to be reassessed as well.
 An exception being when the confined space was not entered in the previous 3 years and is not planed to be entered @governmentofcanada_2021_confined.

-### Procedures
+#### Establishing Procedures

 From the previous two reports a procedure for a safe entry and exit of a confined space can be derived.
 The procedures will establish a roadmap for all the actors involved.
 Every confined space needs to have "safe entry and exit procedures", "two-way communication and person check systems" and "emergency response measures" @canadiandepartmentofjustice_2022_sor86304 (11.04(2)(a)). <!-- TODO: Not entirely sure! --> In case of a hazardous confined space the procedure plan has to state which safety tests need to be run and what equipment has to be prepared for both the workers and the emergency response personal. @canadiandepartmentofjustice_2022_sor86304 (11.04).

-In case an entry permit system ^[An **entry permit system** is a further safety system that includes a governing instance controlled by the employer.
+In case an entry permit system^[An **entry permit system** is a further safety system that includes a governing instance controlled by the employer.
 Its task is to schedule operations and hand out permits to the workers entering a hazardous confined space @usdepartmentofhomelandsecurity_2011_tech.] is in place the qualified person has to fill out a permit handed out by the employer. <!-- TODO: Rewrite --> A permit holds additional information about the hazardous confined space.  @canadiandepartmentofjustice_2022_sor86304 (11.04(3))

 Depending on the type of hazard found in a confined space special rules and thresholds may apply.
 See subsection 11.05(1) of the (+COHSR).